valkey-io/valkey-doc/topics/persistence.md

 This strategy is known as _snapshotting_.

+## No persistence

+If you prefer **not** to have persistence (eg. when using a Valkey instance solely as a cache) that is also possibility.

+First comment out or remove all existing `save` lines that are present in the current configuration file.
+Then add the following configuration instead:

+    save ""

 ### How it works

 Whenever Valkey needs to dump the dataset to disk, this is what happens: